Skip to main content

 What Are the OSHA 300 Log Posting Requirements?

-It's worth noting that even though people often say "OSHA 300 log posting requirements," the OSHA 300 log itself should never be posted publically – that would compromise private information.
-It's Form 300a that must be posted.
+It’s important to note that even though people often say "OSHA 300 log posting requirements," the OSHA 300 log itself should never be released publicly – that would compromise employees’ private information.
+Instead, you’re expected to post the OSHA 300a summary.

 Where and How Long Does the OSHA 300 Log Need to Be Posted?